asinfotrack/yii2-toolbox/README.md

 <?php Penel::end(); ?>
 ```

+###### StatsBoxes
+Renders a variable amount of stats boxes with title, icon and a value.
+This is ideal for a detail view of
+a model.

 ###### Grid column-types
 The column types provided extend the functionality of the basic `\yii\grid\DataColumn`.
 The
 class is `AdvancedDataColumn`.
 It has functionality to align text, set the column with with either